munificent/craftinginterpreters/book/parsing-expressions.md

 just-matched token.

 That's most of the parsing infrastructure we need.
 Where were we?
-Right, so if we are inside the `while` loop in `equality()`, then the parser knows it found a `!=` or `==` operator and must be parsing an equality expression.
+Right, so if we are inside the `while` loop in `equality()`, then we know we have found a `!=` or `==` operator and must be parsing an equality expression.

-It grabs the token that was matched for the operator so we can track which kind of binary expression this is.
-Then it calls `comparison()` again to parse the right-hand operand.
-It combines the operator and the two operands into a new `Expr.Binary` syntax tree node, and then loops around.
-Each time, it stores the expression back in the same `expr` local variable.
-As it zips through a sequence of equality expressions, that creates a left-associative nested tree of binary operator nodes.
+We grab the matched operator token so we can track which kind of equality expression we have.
+Then we call `comparison()` again to parse the right-hand operand.
+We combine the operator and its two operands into a new `Expr.Binary` syntax tree node, and then loop around.
+Each iteration, we store the resulting expression back in the same `expr` local variable.
+As we zip through a sequence of equality expressions, that creates a left-associative nested tree of binary operator nodes.